-Analysis I accept the landlord's undisputed testimony and I find that the tenant was served with a notice to end tenancy for non-payment of rent.
+I accept the landlord's undisputed testimony and I find that the tenant was served with a notice to end tenancy for non-payment of rent.
 The tenant did not pay the outstanding rent within 5 days of receiving the notice and did not apply for dispute resolution to dispute the notice and is therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
 Based on the above facts I find that the landlord is entitled to an order of possession.
 The tenant must be served with the order of possession.
 Should the tenant fail to comply with the order, the order may be filed in the Supreme Court of British Columbia and enforced as an order of that Court.

-As for the monetary order, I find that the landlord has established a claim for \$800.01 in unpaid rent.
+As for the monetary order, I find that the landlord has established a claim for \$475.00 in unpaid rent and late fee.
 The landlord is also entitled to recovery of the \$50.00 filing fee.
-I order that the landlord retain the \$425.00 deposit.
-I grant the landlord an order under section 67 for the balance due of \$425.01.
-This order may be filed in the Small Claims Division of the Provincial Court and enforced as an order of that Court.
-Conclusion The landlord is granted an order of possession and a monetary order for \$425.01.
-The landlord may retain the security deposit.
+I order that the landlord retain the \$525.00 of the deposits she holds in trust.